vickyliuwenwei/Rap-Lyrics-with-LSTM/README.md

 Transform the text into vectors with numerical values.
 We use a vector of length 63 with 62 0’s and one 1 to represent the character.

 ## Model Tuning:
 Using LSTM model and feeding the model with 40 characters.
 Adding different layers, and different parameters for the learning rate, diveristy, and epoch.
+With the size of data, AWS is used to train LSTM models and tune using grid search appraoch.